Want to get on ODSP but don't know how?

 (a) Overview

 Where a recipient is a sponsored immigrant, it is usual for the sponsor to provide an undertaking to the federal government to support the immigrant.
-This is essentially a promise to the federal government to support the immigrant financially.
-It is however only a 'promise' and cannot support a lawsuit against the sponsor by the sponsored immigrant, or by the welfare administrator under the principle of subrogation: Bilson v Kokotow (1975) 8 OR (2d) 263 (Ont HC).
+This is essentially a contract with the federal government to support the immigrant financially.

-Concern has existed for a long time over situations where the sponsored recipient lives in accomodation owned or controlled by a defaulting sponsor.
+Concern has existed for a long time over situations where the sponsored recipient lives in accomodation owned or controlled by a defaulting sponsor who charges them rent.
 In such cases welfare is put in the position of paying rent to the defaulting sponsor (through providing a shelter component to the recipient) while at the same time the sponsor ignores their duties to help support the recipient.

-The recent amendments have tried to address this situation, however they are complex.
+The 2004 amendments have tried to address this situation, however they are complex.

 (b) Current Treatment